ak88564/Flight-booking-system/src/readme.md

 - Code should be modular and extensible
 - AI assistance was not allowed
 - Internet could be used only for syntax reference

+Things that are left out:
+- Booking details are not getting saved in the storage
+- sorting left out
+- search flights are left out